 While we can provide investors with our best, most professionally crafted quantitative investment strategies, we can't force them to have the proper investment mindset and diligently follow their strategy's decisions – which is all that's necessary for investment success with the ETFOptimize models.
 All we can do is point out that the strategies are consistently working in your favor in the background and that over the longer term, they should perform far better than your discretionary alternatives.

-2) THE ALGORITHMS ALWAYS FOCUS ON UNDERLYING CONDITIONS...
+2) OUR ALGORITHMS ALWAYS FOCUS ON UNDERLYING CONDITIONS...

 Often, because potentially millions of investors are involved, the corrective price response initially overshoots to the downside.
 Of course, this can frighten investors when it appears prices are headed further afield, below the mean.
 Fear can set in and visions of a bear market play out in the mind.